saloonphp/xml-wrangler/.github/README.md

 #### Reading Specific Elements
 You can use the `element` method to search for a specific element.
 You can use dot-notation to search for child elements.
 You can also use whole numbers to find specific positions of multiple elements.
 This method searches through the whole XML body in a memory efficient way.

-This method will return an `Element` DTO if there is one element or an array of elements if it has found multiple.
+This method will return a `LazyQuery` class which has different methods to retrieve the data.
 ```php
 $reader = XmlReader::fromString('
     <?xml version="1.0" encoding="utf-8"?>